josephj/f2e-styleguide/README.md

 ## Principle

-The principle of F2E Code Style Guide is to writing maintainable code.
-Maintainable code means code that:
+The principle of F2E Code Style Guide is to write maintainable code.Maintainable code means code that:

 * Is readable.
 * Is consistent.